 $b156 ($23) is the average daily price for traveling in Sucre.

 The average price of food for one day is $b77 ($11).

 The average price of a hotel for a couple is $b91 ($13).

 Additional pricing is in the table below.
 These average travel prices have been collected from other travelers to help you plan your own travel budget.

 Sucre On a Budget

-Sucre provides visitors the chance to learn about the country's cultural, artistic and religious history in some wonderfully inspiring settings.
+Sucre provides visitors the chance to learn about the country's cultural, artistic and religious history in some of the countries' best museums and galleries.
 Most of the museums are conveniently located in the city's center within walking distance from the main plaza.
-One of Sucre's must-see tourist attractions is Espacio Cultural Origenes' folkloric show and dinner spectacular.
+One of Sucre's most famous tourist attractions is Espacio Cultural Origenes' folkloric show and dinner spectacular.
 The restaurant is set around a large stage where, almost every night of the week, they put on a colorful, high-energy dance show featuring traditional dances from Sucre and the rest of Bolivia.
 A fabulous way to explore Sucre's stunning and diverse countryside is to trek from Sucre to the Maragua Crater.
 During the trek you will see some breathtaking Bolivian scenery, discover the local flora and fauna, see dinosaur footprints and share the traditions of a local Quechuan family.
 For dinosaur-lovers, visit Sucre's Dinosaur Park and Footprints (Parque Cretacico), where you will see 5055 perfectly preserved dinosaur footprints from about 15 species of dinosaur.